DiseaseTranscriptomicsLab/compbio-app-server/README.md

 ### SSL certificate renewal

 SSL certificates are maintained via [Nginx][] for encrypted HTTPS traffic.
 These certificates need to be renewed frequently (e.g. every year).
+To do so:

-To do so, after replacing the SSL certificate files:
+1. Update the SSL certificate files

-1. In case the filename of the SSL certificate changes, open the file [`nginx/nginx.conf`](nginx/nginx.conf) and replace the path to the certificates (in `ssl_certificate` and `ssl_certificate_key`)
+2. In case the filename of the SSL certificate changes, open the file [`nginx/nginx.conf`](nginx/nginx.conf) and replace the path to the certificates (in `ssl_certificate` and `ssl_certificate_key`)

-2. Manually restart Nginx with the command `docker-compose restart nginx`
+3. Manually restart Nginx with the command `docker-compose restart nginx`

 ## Sources of inspiration